patrickjykwan/seng637-assignment-2-patrickjykwan/README.md

 Explanation:

 Upon testing of the getCumulativePercentages function, it was found that the arithmetic was not being performed correctly.
+Three partitions were used that had a KeyedValues object with zero entries, 1 entry, and n entries.
 With this function called on a KeyedValues object with one entry, the output is a key with a value of infinity; which occurs when a number is divided by zero in Java.
 Therefore, the denominator used in the calculations is not being calculated properly.

 Code: <https://github.com/patrickjykwan/seng637-assignment-2-patrickjykwan/blob/main/src/org/jfree/data/test/DataUtilitiesTestGetCumulativePercentages.java>